nextcloud/documentation/admin_manual/auth_ldap.rst

   *  Example: displayName

 Group Display Name Field:
-  The attribute that should be used as ownCloud groupname. ownCloud allows a limited set of characters (a-zA-Z0-9.-_@), every other character will be replaced in ownCloud.
-Once a groupname is assigned, it will not be changed, i.e. changing this value will only have effect to new LDAP groups.
+  The attribute that should be used as ownCloud group name. ownCloud allows a limited set of characters (a-zA-Z0-9.-_@), every other character will be replaced in ownCloud.
+Once a group name is assigned, it will not be changed, i.e. changing this value will only have effect to new LDAP groups.

   * Example: ``cn``